liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-his.md

 - " The grubby sheaf of envelopes was always in his hand —— the heart of the matter

 - " He lowered his voice and said with venom over his lemon squash, "I hate the place —— the heart of the matter

+-  His eyes followed Scobie up the sun-drowned street —— the heart of the matter